Toggle Menu Toggle Search

 Children with Spina Bifida and Hydrocephalus often experience cognition and learning challenges as well, making teachers unsure of which SEND need to support first.
 The condition’s physical aspects can often be considered the main barrier to joining in with play opportunities.
 This lack of knowledge can easily be remedied through whole-school training.

-For children with a shunt, teachers can often be concerned with the increased risk associated with participating in play that involves outdoor play equipment.
+For children with a shunt, teachers can often be concerned with the increased risk associated with participating in play.
+Including play that involves outdoor play equipment.
 As Aimee explains, there are children who are supported by Shine Charity who are football-mad Limiting children due to an unknown risk can exclude them from joining in with their peers.
 Conversations and risk assessments from the whole support network around the child (including the neuro-team) can help to assess what measures must be in place for the child to join in, for example, with: trim trails, sensory swings and sports and fitness equipment.

 When supporting children with well-researched conditions, like ASD, teachers can be signposted to a range of free resources to support the individual’s needs.
 Knowing where to find information on Spina Bifida and Hydrocephalus is not as well-known and can give teachers the confidence to implement inclusive practice during unstructured time.